 University of the Philippines

 Where else will you learn more about the culture of Filipinos than in an actual university?
 In this Southeast Asian country, the University of the Philippines is arguably the most open to visitors.
 The university has complete resources for one to study the country with.

 Its main campus in Diliman, Quezon City, houses several museums and libraries that talk about the important events in the country’s history.
 While in the Manila campus, on the other hand, stands the “Museum of a History of Ideas.”
 You’ll find it’s a treasure trove of philosophical artifacts and political texts that challenged the norms of the Philippines in its vibrant history.

 Pinto Art Museum

 For a bit of more modern and Filipino cultural items, head on over to Antipolo city where you can visit the famous Pinto Art Museum.
-This residence-turned-art gallery houses several pieces from some of the country’s most illustrious painters, sculptors, and visual artists of modern times.
+This residence-turned-art gallery houses several pieces from the country’s most illustrious painters, sculptors, and visual artists of modern times.

 You get to see them in their native clothing and how they go about their lives respecting their original culture.
 If you do get to see one, treat them with the utmost respect.
 As far as what Mister Hint suggests, this is one place where you can definitely get lost in.

 Corregidor is a deserted island by Manila Bay that’s infamous for being an important fort of the military forces of the countries that conquered the Philippines.
 It’s even said to be haunted by those who lost their lives in battle, particularly during World War II.